bujosa/eridanus/README.md

 # eridanus

-This is a simple project in rust, about Basic Authentication
+This is a simple project in rust, about using actix-web